Zubariev/AdNate/IMAGE_FIX_README.md

 - Removed database deletion logic from the concept clearing effect
 - Concepts are now only cleared from UI state, not from the database
 - Added clarifying comments about data integrity
+- **Fixed navigation URL to include `type=images` parameter when selecting a concept**
+- **Added proper error checking for concept selection API response**

+#### `src/pages/brief/LoadingPage.tsx`
+- **Added logic to detect `conceptId` in URL to determine if we're generating images vs concepts**
+- **Improved error handling for all API calls to check response status and error fields**
+- **Prevents concept regeneration loop when image generation should be happening**

 #### `src/components/DesignEditor.tsx`
-- Added automatic image regeneration when specifications exist but images don't
+- Added automatic image regeneration when specifications exist but images don't (currently commented out)
 - Implemented polling mechanism to wait for image generation completion
 - Shows user-friendly toast notifications about generation status
 - Polls every 5 seconds for up to 2 minutes